carpentries/2018_Bylaws/bylaws_v2.md

 ### Community-elected Members
 Two (2) Community-elected Members will be elected each year by the Voting Members of The Carpentries.
 Any Voting Member of The Carpentries may stand for election by announcing their candidacy as dictated by the Election Policy; Carpentries staff may not stand for election.
 If there are fewer than two candidates for the election, the current Community-elected Members will decide amongst them who will remain in office.

 Elections will take place once every calendar year and no later than 30 days before the new Executive Council becomes active (February 1).
-Each Voting Member may vote for as many candidates as there are seats to be filled.
+Each Voting Member may vote for as many candidates as there are Community-elected Member seats to be filled.
 The candidates who receive the highest number of votes will be elected into the Executive Council.

 ### Council-elected Members
 Two (2) or three (3) of the Council-elected Members will be elected each year.
 The Executive Council must consider at least one more candidate than the number of Council-elected Member seats to be filled.
-Anyone may recommend
+Anyone may recommend candidates for Council-elected positions.

-Council-elected Members are to be selected from among the recommendations by the Executive Council by anonymous vote.
+Executive Council selects, by anonymous vote, the Council-elected Members from among the recommended candidates.
 Appointed Members will abstain from voting when they themselves are recommended for reappointment.
-Each Executive Council Member may vote for as many individuals as there are seats to be filled.
+Each Executive Council Member may vote for as many individuals as there are Council-elected Member seats to be filled.
 The individuals with the highest number of votes will be appointed.
 This vote will not take place until after the voting results for Community-elected Members are known and no later than December 15th.

 ### Between-election vacancies
 If an Executive Council seat of a Community-elected Member becomes vacant after the beginning of the year but before the first of October, the Executive Council will strive to fill the seat with one of the non-elected nominees from the previous year’s election, in the order of the number of votes they received.
 If this effort fails, the Executive Council may appoint a Voting Member to fill the seat.